Chicago60607/RepData_PeerAssessment1/PA1_template.md

 #By inspection, we see that the NAs appear only in the column "steps"
 NAtotal <- sum(is.na(processedDF1))
 #the printing of r parameters in sentences in R Markdown works in RStudio but it does not in GitHub, showing then the results here
-cat(paste("The total number of missing values in the dataset is"
+print(paste("The total number of missing values in the dataset is"
           ,NAtotal))
 ```

 ```
-## The total number of missing values in the dataset is 2304
+## [1] "The total number of missing values in the dataset is 2304"
 ```

 _2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc._